Index Scientific Psychic

 Lymphocytes

 There are two types of lymphocytes: T-Cells and B-cells.
 T-cells develop in the thymus, a lymphatic organ in the chest behind the breastbone, whereas B-cells develop in the adult bone marrow.
 T-cells produce cytokine proteins which are interpreted by phagocytes as commands to destroy the material that they have taken up.
+The T-lymphocytes act against tumor cells and cells infected with viruses.
 B-cells produce antibodies that help phagocytes to recognize foreign material.
+Lymphocytes have agranular clear cytoplasm that stains pale blue, whereas the nucleus stains dark purple.
+Lymphocytes are smaller than the three granulocytes.
+Lymphocytes account for 25-35% of the white blood cells.
+A relative increase in the proportion of lymphocytes is typical of infectious mononucleosis or a chronic infection.

 Phagocytes